KDE/digikam-doc/post_processing/print_creator.rst

     The Print Wizard Page to Setup Captions

-The next page allows to crop and rotate each items at the desired area before printing.
-You can review all items one by one before to start the print processing.
+The next page allows you to crop and rotate each item to the desired area before printing.
+You can review all items one by one before starting the print processing.

 .. figure:: images/print_creator_page4.webp
     :alt: